moleculerjs/site/source/docs/0.14/runner.md

 title: Moleculer Runner
 ---

-There is a project runner helper script in the Moleculer project.
-With it you don't need to create a ServiceBroker instance with options, but a `moleculer.config.js` or `moleculer.config.json` file in the root of repo, fill it with your options, then call the `moleculer-runner` NPM script.
+Moleculer Runner is a helper script that helps you running Moleculer projects.
+With it you don't need to create a ServiceBroker instance with options.
+Instead you can create a `moleculer.config.js` or `moleculer.config.json` file in the root of repo with broker options.
+Then simply call the `moleculer-runner` in NPM script and it will automatically load the configuration file, create the broker and load the services.
+Alternatively, you can declare your configuration as environment variables.
-Another solution is to put them into environment variables instead of putting options to file.

 {% note info Production-ready %}
 In production, we recommend putting options into the environment variables!
 Use the `moleculer.config.js` only during development or store only common options.